 - Place 6 macaron shells (or 5 and leave the 6th as decor) at the bottom of individual serving bowls or glasses.
 Pour the cooled liquid over them, reserving a bit of liquid (enough for if there was a 7th glass).

 - Using an electric hand whisk, whip the cream in the chilled mixing bowl, adding the sugar.
 When billowy peaks form, add the mascarpone and the rest of the liquid and whisk briefly just until mixed.
-If the cream looks too thick, then add another tbsp of Amaretto liqueur.
+If the cream looks too thick, then add another tablespoon of Amaretto liqueur.

 - Spoon over the softening macarons with the cream, or alternatively transfer the cream to a piping bag and pipe out into the glasses.